PatoSoft/elm-workshop/README.md

 elm: https://guide.elm-lang.org/install/elm.html
 fswatch: https://emcrisostomo.github.io/fswatch/getting.html

-Fswatch can be installed on mac with either macports or brew, if you don't have either follow the instructions on the page linked above
+Fswatch can be installed on mac with either macports or brew, if you don't have either follow the instructions on the page linked above On linux should be available through the normal package manager